 The first sign the founder and majority owner of SmartCEO Craig Burris was truly a DumbCEO, clueless of the real value of his media business, was at the inaugural SmartCEO Brava award event for women business leaders held in Boston on October 18, 2016 and headlined no less by Massachusetts Republican Governor Charlie Baker.

-Notwithstanding having the US governor responsible for biggest corporate win — the poaching of General Electric — SmartCEO ended up having the only minority awardee, a dynamic Chinese-American, complain about the lack of inclusion at the inaugural award dinner.
+Notwithstanding having the US governor responsible for biggest corporate win — the poaching of General Electric: SmartCEO ended up having the only minority awardee, a dynamic Chinese-American, complain about the lack of inclusion at the inaugural women empowerment award dinner.

 [Massachusetts Governor Charlie Baker speaks to Capitol Intelligence/BBN using CI Glass at inaugural Smart CEO Brava Awards: Honoring top female CEOs at Boston Park Plaza Hotel.
 October 19, 2016]

 SmartCEO award winners are chosen on a peer-to-peer system, where fellow CEOs and legal and financial advisers nominate who they believe merit recognition.
-However, as with the Boston Brava awards, the nomination process breaks down — as it does in corporate America — when there is no diversity in nominating committee.
+As it does in corporate America, the Brava nomination process breaks down when there is no diversity in the nominating committee.

 The refusal or hesitation by the sell-side to allow due diligence is a major red flag for potential fraud in any securities offering, whether in the United States or Africa.
 After an independent investigation into the initial share offering, we discovered the law firm listed as SmartCEO corporate counsel and the drafter for the offering document, Jiranek, Goldman & Minton PC, was dissolved in 2003.